Skip navigation

 Role required: Owner

-1. Log in to the Duo Admin Panel and click Single Sign-On in the navigation bar on the left.
+1. Log in to the Duo Admin Panel and navigate to ApplicationsSSO Settings.

 2. Review the information on the "Single Sign-On" page.
-If you agree to the terms, check the box and then click Activate and Start Setup.
+If you agree to the terms, click Get Started.

 Click Save and continue to use the desired subdomain or click Skip for now to customize your subdomain later.